Ward Hadaway supports the sale of Cheshire chemical company

-Our corporate team in Manchester acted as legal advisors during the sale, led by partner Melanie Yeomans and supported by Mona Mojtabavi and Hollie Walsh.
+Our corporate solicitors in Manchester acted as legal advisors during the sale, led by partner Melanie Yeomans and supported by Hollie Walsh.
 We have a long-standing relationship with the shareholders having advised them on their MBO in 2016.

 Syntor was established in 2004 and was privately owned by shareholders, Simon Knowles and Andy Kellett.